weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/generate-local-manifests.md

 └── profile-installation.yaml
 ```

-This profile installs an `nginx` using a remote helm chart.
+This profile installs an NGINX load balancer using a remote helm chart.
 The folders contain the following files in order:

 * bitnami-nginx - the name of the artifact
 * helm-chart - contains the resources which install the actual nginx
 * ConfigMap.yaml - contains any default values set by the author on the artifact
 * HelmRelease.yaml - contains the HelmRelease object which installs nginx
 * HelmRepository.yaml - contains the definition of the helm chart repository where the chart is located
-* kustomization.yaml - this is a file which tells flux what to install -- more on this later
+* kustomization.yaml - this is a file which tells flux what to install -- see below
 * kustomize-flux.yaml - this is a Kustomization object which deals with [dependencies](/docs/author-docs/dependencies)
 * profiles-installation.yaml - contains information about the profile -- mainly used by pctl